Elizabeth Fraser: Sun's Signature (2017–)

 Fraser made a rare appearance at the Royal Albert Hall on 23 July 2017, in conversation with John Grant.
 They discussed the Cocteau Twins' 1988 album Blue Bell Knoll, with all proceeds from the event going to the gay rights charity Stonewall.
 During the conversation, Fraser responded to a question from the audience about a potential collaboration with John Grant, saying, "He doesn't need to persuade me!"
 Speaking of her insecurity about recording and performing, Fraser said, "I get it in the studio, it's a horror, but it's part of the journey...
 I don't think I was confident, especially when I stopped singing.
 That's when the voice kicks in, really nagging you, telling you what a horrible person you are and 'what do you think you're doing'.
 But then you sing and it shuts up that voice; the other voice is louder…" On 3 September 2018, Fraser performed an intimate, invitation-only performance at the "Society of the Golden Slippers" showcase in Soho, where she was joined by John Grant on harmonies for "Oh Shenandoah".

 In June 2022, Fraser, as part of Sun's Signature with partner Damon Reece, released the extended play entitled Sun's Signature via Partisan Records.
-The duo also provided the soundtrack for Graham Duff's TV miniseries The Nightmare World of H.G.
-Wells.
+The duo also provided the soundtrack for Graham Duff's TV miniseries The Nightmare Worlds of H. G. Wells.
 The release of the EP marked Fraser's first release in thirteen years, according to Rolling Stone.